gravitational/teleport/docs/4.3/admin-guide.md

     `/var/lib/teleport/authservers.json` - the values from the cache file will take precedence over the configuration file.

-We'll cover how to use `etcd` and `DynamoDB` storage back-ends to make Teleport highly available below.
+We'll cover how to use `etcd`, DynamoDB and Firestore storage back-ends to make Teleport highly available below.

 ### Using etcd